Medicaid expansion in Wisconsin

 ACA subsidies to purchase private plans in the exchange are only available to people with incomes between 100 percent and 400 percent of poverty level.
 So Governor Walker decided to make BadgerCare available to everyone with incomes up to 100 percent of poverty level (pregnant women and children are still eligible with household incomes up to 300% of poverty level).
 This meant that about 83,000 adults without dependent children became newly eligible for BadgerCare on April 1, 2014.

 For the people who lost eligibility for BadgerCare, the exchange provided a special enrollment period that ran through the end of June 2014.
 But by September 2014, the state estimated that there were still 28,500 former BadgerCare members who had not enrolled in coverage through the exchange.
-As a result, a new special enrollment period was enacted, running from September 4 to November 2.
+As a result, a new special enrollment period was enacted, running from September 4 to November 2, 2014.
+Ultimately, the state estimated that less than 60 percent of the people who lost access to BadgerCare were able to transition to a private plan in Wisconsin’s exchange.

 Who is eligible?